 Don’t forget to register your Card online to protect it in case of loss or damage.

 In our opinion, the Budapest Card is worth having when you stay in Budapest for a few days.
-The 24 hour Budapest Card is not the most cost effective of the options though.
+The 24 hour Budapest Card is not the most cost-effective of the options though.

 In five days, you can easily double the value of the money spent on the Budapest Card.

 For More on Hungary and Budapest: When we travel, we use Lonely Planet.
 By buying a book at one of the Amazon.com links below, we get a small referral fee at no additional cost to you.

 Want more like this?
-Subscribe to our newsletter below to get our posts delivered to your mailbox!
+Subscribe to our newsletter below (mobile) or in the sidebar (desktop) to get our posts delivered to your mailbox!
 And like our Facebook page and Instagram feed.
 We’re also on YouTube.
-Click here for our Travel Vlogs!
+Watch our Travel vlogs right here.